KasumiMercury/mock-todo-server/README.md

 # Mock TODO Server

-A sophisticated Go-based mock TODO server that provides REST API endpoints for task management with comprehensive authentication support.
+A Go-based mock TODO server that provides REST API endpoints for task management with comprehensive authentication support.
 Designed for testing OAuth2/OIDC clients and various authentication scenarios in development environments.

 ## Quick Start